sitepress/website/pages/basics/frontmatter.html.md

 order: 5
 ---

-Frontmatter is a way to add meta data to your pages and access it form templates and the sitemap.
+Frontmatter is a way to add metadata to your pages and access it from templates and the sitemap.
 Consider the following page:

 ```md
 ----